rsto/draft-stepanek-jscontact/draft-ietf-jmap-jscontact.md

   A label describing the value in more detail.
 - fullAddress: `LocalizedString` (optional).
   The complete address, excluding type and label.
 This property is mainly useful to represent addresses of which the individual address components are unknown, or to provide localized representations.
+- address: `AddressComponent[]` (optional).
+  The components of this address.
+Address components SHOULD be ordered such that their values joined by whitespace produce an address as usually formatted in its country or region.
+- coordinates: `String` (optional) A [@!RFC5870] "geo:" URI for the address.
+- timeZone: `String` (optional) Identifies the time zone this address is located in.
+This SHOULD be a time zone name registered in the [IANA Time Zone Database](https://www.iana.org/time-zones).
+Unknown time zone identifiers MAY be ignored by implementations.
+- isPreferred: Boolean (optional, default: false).
+  Whether this Address is the preferred for its type.
+This SHOULD only be one per type.

+An AddressComponent has the following properties:

+- value: `String` (mandatory).
+  The value of this address component.
-- street: `String` (optional).
+- type: `String` (mandatory).
+  The type of this address component.
+The value MUST be either one of the following values, registered in a future RFC, or a vendor-specific value:
+  - `street`.
 The street address.
 This MAY be multiple lines; newlines MUST be preserved.
-- extension: `String` (optional)
+  - `extension`.
 The extended address, such as an apartment or suite number, or care-of address.
-- locality: `String` (optional).
+  - `locality`.
 The city, town, village, post town, or other locality within which the street address may be found.
-- region: `String` (optional).
+  - `region`.
 The province, such as a state, county, or canton within which the locality may be found.
-- country: `String` (optional).
+  - `country`.
 The country name.
-- postOfficeBox: `String` (optional)
+  - `postOfficeBox`.
 The post office box.
-- postcode: `String` (optional).
+  - `postcode`.
 The postal code, post code, ZIP code or other short code associated with the address by the relevant country's postal system.
-- countryCode: `String` (optional).
+  - `countryCode`.
 The ISO-3166-1 country code.
-- coordinates: `String` (optional) A [@!RFC5870] "geo:" URI for the address.
-- timeZone: `String` (optional) Identifies the time zone this address is located in.
-This SHOULD be a time zone name registered in the [IANA Time Zone Database](https://www.iana.org/time-zones).
-Unknown time zone identifiers MAY be ignored by implementations.
-- isPreferred: Boolean (optional, default: false).
-  Whether this Address is the preferred for its type.
-This SHOULD only be one per type.

 ## Additional properties